 Example 1 Is the following shape a square?
 Why, or why not?
 How will you confirm it?

-Solution Yes, it is a square, because all 4 sides are equal, and also all the angles at the corners are 90 degrees.
-ThinkingA square should have all sides equal in length.It should also have an angle of 90 degrees at all4 corners.
-So, I checked these conditions forthe shape.I measured the side lengths with my ruler.
-Theyare all equal.I measured the angles at the corners with my protractor.They are all 90 degrees.
-So, the shape is a square.
+Yes, it is a square, because all 4 sides are equal, and also all the angles at the corners are 90 degrees.

+A square should have all sides equal in length.
+It should also have an angle of 90 degrees at all 4 corners.
+So, I checked these conditions for the shape.

+I measured the side lengths with my ruler.
+They are all equal.

 Example 2 Lekzin says that the following shape is a rectangle.
 Her reason is that the opposite sides are equal and parallel.
 Do you agree with her?
 Why, or why not?

-Solution Thinking I agree that the opposite sides are equal and parallel.
-But, I don't agree that the shape is a rectangle, because the angles are A rectangle should have the opposite sides equal and parallel.
+I agree that the opposite sides are equal and parallel.

+But, I don't agree that the shape is a rectangle, because the angles are not 90 degrees.

+A rectangle should have the opposite sides equal and parallel.
 It should also have an angle of 90 degrees at all 4 corners.
 The angles in this shape are clearly not 90 degrees.
 I checked one angle with my protractor, and it is not 90 degrees.
-So, the shape is not a rectangle. not 90 degrees.
+So, the shape is not a rectangle.
 It is a parallelogram.